 Unlike Chrome and Firefox, Safari only stores cookies from websites you visit.
 Nevertheless, Safari lets you easily change these settings.
 Since the Windows version of Safari has been discontinued, our instructions will focus on the MacOS version.

-Safari (iOS): Go into “Settings” and select Safari.
-To delete all cookies, tap “Clear History and Website Data.”
+Step 2: To delete all cookies, tap “Clear History and Website Data.”
 To delete a specific cookie, tap “Advanced,” then “Website Data” to pull up a list of cookies stored on your phone.
 From there, hit “Edit,” tap the red circle next to the specific cookie you want to remove and delete it.

 Apps and plugins